 This rule was formerly Local Rule 2.11.
 The Advisory Committee Notes to the superseded rules may be helpful in interpreting and applying the current rules.

 The amendments are stylistic.
 No substantive change is intended.

-These amendments were effective on February 15, 1995.
+These amendments to the rule were effective on February 15, 1995.